Hongzhi97/Hongzhi97.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Statistics, UNSW Sydney (ongoing)
+* Ph.D in Mathematics and Statistics, UNSW Sydney (ongoing)
   * In Statistical Computing lab and UNSW Data Science Hub advised by Professor Scott Sisson and Dr. Boris Beranger
   * Area: Symbolic data analysis and Bayesian inference
 * M.S. in Statistics, Universiti Utara Malaysia, 2019
   * In UUM Big Data Analytics laboratory (CeTMA) led by Associate Professor Nor Idayu Mahat
   * Area: Classical discriminant analysis for class imbalance and high dimensionality
-* B.S. in Industrial Statistics (1st class : 96.75%), Universiti Utara Malaysia, 2016
+* B.S. in Applied Statistics with Honours (1st class : 96.75%), Universiti Utara Malaysia, 2016
-  * Research internship project entitled "Text analytics for social markets: Utilising Facebook data"
+  * Research internship project entitled "Text analytics for social markets: Utilising open data"
   * Honours project entitled "Quality improvements for aquaculture industry: A consultation project"
-* Malaysian Matriculation in Pure Sciences (4A* : 100%), Kolej Matrikulasi Kedah, 2012
+* Malaysian Matriculation in Pure Sciences (4A* : 100%), Malaysian matriculation college, 2012
   * A* for Mathematics, Physics, Chemistry, Biology
-* Malaysian Certificate of Education in Pure Sciences (7A* 2A : 100%), SMK Pendang, 2010
+* Malaysian Certificate of Education in Pure Sciences (7A* 2A : 100%), Malaysian secondary school, 2010
   * A* for Mathematics, Additional Mathematics, Physics, Chemistry, English, Malay, Islamic study
   * A for Biology, History

 Awards and Recognition
 ======
 * Scholarship
+  * Top-up scholarship, Graduate Research School, UNSW Sydney (2023)
+  * Top-up scholarship, School of Mathematics and Statistics, UNSW Sydney (2021)
   * Scholarship to the Statistical Data Science Winter School (2021) from the Australian Mathematical Sciences Institute (AMSI) (2-week funding)
   * Scholarship to the Satellite Conference On Artificial Intelligence & Data-Driven Innovations (AIDDI2021)(2021) (2-day funding)
   * Ph.D (Mathematics) Scholarship (2021) from the government of Malaysia and Universiti Putra Malaysia (3-year funding)